matthiku/cSpot/readme.md

 5. Create a new (empty) database on your mySQL server with the aforementioned parameters (db name, user name and password etc.).
 6. Run `php artisan migrate` to initialize your c-SPOT database
 7. Edit the file .env and replace all values enclosed in <...> with their proper values!
-8. In order for c-SPOT to be able to send emails, it is mandatory to fill the "MAIL_..." values in the .enf file!
+8. In order for c-SPOT to be able to send emails, it is mandatory to fill in the "MAIL_..." values in the .enf file!

 #### Optional Steps
 1. In order for the **social logins** to work, you need to register your own c-SPOT app with some 'service providers' like Google or Faceook and enter the relevant details also into your private .env file.